Stockholm: Art

-Stockholm has a vibrant art scene with a number of internationally recognised art centres and commercial galleries.
+Stockholm has a vibrant art scene with a number of noted art galleries, events and museums.
 Amongst others, privately sponsored initiatives such as Bonniers Konsthall, Magasin 3, and state-supported institutions such as Tensta Konsthall and Index all show leading international and national artists.
-In the last few years, a gallery district has emerged around Hudiksvallsgatan where leading galleries such as Andréhn-Schiptjenko, Brändström & Stene have located.
+A gallery district exists around Hudiksvallsgatan where leading galleries such as Andréhn-Schiptjenko, Brändström & Stene are located.
 Other important commercial galleries include Nordenhake, Milliken Gallery and Galleri Magnus Karlsson.
-Stockholm also hosts the Thiel Gallery, founded by financier Ernest Thiel in the early twentieth century.
-The City of Stockholm also has its own art gallery and museum, Liljevalchs konsthall, with a well visited spring salon every year with works of art from professionals and amateurs; the art showed every spring is sent in anonymously and picked by a committee.
+The Thiel Gallery was founded by financier and collector Ernest Thiel in 1926.
+The City of Stockholm also has its own art gallery and museum, Liljevalchs konsthall, which hosts a popular spring salon every year with works from professionals and amateurs.